For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 • References: Two letters of recommendation are required.
 One letter must come from a science-based professor or advisor, and the other letter must come from a licensed physical therapist.

-• Observation Hours: 50 or more volunteer, shadowing or paid internship hours are highly recommended.
-Hours must be observed under a licensed physical therapist.
+• Observation hours: 50 or more volunteer, shadowing or paid internship hours are highly recommended.
+Hours must be observed by a licensed physical therapist.
 We encourage applicants to shadow in multiple PT settings.

-• CV/Resume/Licenses: We recommend listing your accomplishments in the Experiences and Achievements sections of the PTCAS application.
+• Accomplishments/employment/involvements/licenses: We recommend listing your accomplishments, employment history, certificates, licenses and involvements in sports, clubs and other volunteer activities in the Experiences and Achievements sections of the PTCAS application.

 Interview:

-Qualified applicants will be invited to campus for an interview.
-Qualities such as maturity and effective interpersonal skills are ascertained from the letters of recommendation and an interview.
-Any candidate who submits an application that is deemed competitive will be offered the opportunity to interview with the program faculty and interact with current students.
+Qualified applicants that are deemed competitive will be offered an in-person interview.
+The interview day consists of a program overview, a one-on-one interview with a faculty member or alumni, a facilities tour and a question-and-answer session with current students.
 Overall, the interview is a time for the program faculty to learn more about the applicant, as well as an opportunity for the applicant to discover more about the program.

 Students are selected for admission into the program based primarily on the anticipation of their ability to successfully complete the curriculum.
-To make this judgment, the program’s admissions committee uses the materials submitted by the applicant, GRE scores, letters of recommendation, and the interview.
+To make this judgment, the program’s admissions committee uses the materials submitted by the applicant in their application and the interview.

 Tuition and Fee Rates: